Tuesday, March 24, 2020

 While trying to figure out how to handle the situation, an unknown car pulled into the driveway (how rude) and a woman I did not recognize got out.

 She said she had known my mom since elementary school and was a close friend.
 I had never heard her name before.
-(Told you.)

 After her generic kind words, I felt obligated to invite this woman and her blank face inside, hoping she would decline.
-She not only accepted but brought nothing and extended no conversation.

 Was she so stricken with grief that she had a complete loss for words?